renuka-rajpuria/vr-workshop/README.md

 # VR for Game Development Workshop

-Conducted by Professor Dinesh Kumar R
+Conducted by Professor Dinesh Kumar R, Dept. of Multimedia at VIT
-## About Professor Dinesh Kumar: